 May 31- June 2.
 2019.
 Pécs, Hungary

-Together with Diverse Youth Network we organized a Forum where Roma and LGBTQIA+ activists came together to set up a Roma LGBTQIA+ working group with the long-term goal of formulating relevant recommendations to the decision-makers in order that the specific needs of LGBTQIA+ groups and an intersectional approach get particular attention in the National Roma Integration Strategies and during their implementation post 2020.
+RGDTS-Phiren Amenca organized a training and forum where Roma and LGBTQIA+ activists came together to set up a Roma LGBTQIA+ working group with the long-term goal of formulating relevant recommendations to the decision-makers in order that the specific needs of LGBTQIA+ groups and an intersectional approach get particular attention in the National Roma Integration Strategies and during their implementation post 2020.

 Moreover, the activists identified the key challenges Roma LGBTQIA+ groups face and developed a 2-years action plan to change their situation in a more inclusive way.